Paubox/paubox-csharp/readme.md

 <img src="https://github.com/Paubox/paubox-csharp/raw/master/paubox_logo.png" alt="Paubox" width="150px">

 # Paubox C#
-This is the official C# wrapper for the Paubox Transactional Email HTTP API.
-It is currently in alpha development.
+This is the official C# wrapper for the Paubox Email API.

-The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email via Paubox and track deliveries and opens.
+The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.

 The API wrapper allows you to construct and send messages.